zhxie/ikago/dev.md

 ## Between Client and Server

-All packets transmitted must contain exactly a link and transport layer, and must have at least 1 network layer.
+All packets transmitted must contain exactly a link layer, a network layer and a transport layer.

 Packets transmitted between clients and server will not be verified.

-🏗️ **Currently, transmission between clients and server must be in IPv4.**
+**Transmission between clients and server must be in IPv4.**

 🏗️ **Currently, packets transmitted between clients and server will not be fragmented.**